-Our forward-looking statement applies to custom supplement permission set licenses, user license restrictions, and partner business org provisioning.
+Our forward-looking statement applies to partner business org provisioning.
 Make your purchasing decisions based on currently available technology.

 Now for the first time, you can develop and distribute multiple license types for your package that entitle specific features, without breaking up your package structure.
 With this functionality you can increase and diversify your revenue stream by selling multiple tiers, versions, or supplements for your products via these license types.